openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 [Model-View-Controller](https://wiki.openjdk.org/display/OpenJFX/UI+Controls+Architecture)
 (MVC) paradigm [0].

-In reality, JavaFX does not exhibit a strict adherence to the MVC pattern, for example, `Control` represents both the model (by hosting various properties) and a part of the View (by being a `Region` and a part of the scene graph).
+In reality, JavaFX does not exhibit a strict adherence to the MVC pattern.
+For example, `Control` represents both the model (by hosting various properties) and a part of the View (by being a `Region` and a part of the scene graph).